 Usually I set out a snack for the whole family to enjoy during the game.
 Just because I’m not watching, doesn’t mean I don’t want to eat!

-Here are my tips for creating a weekend family football routine
+Here are my tips for watching football with kids

 Pick one game to watch as a family (with or without mom)